Taiwan: Popular culture

 Karaoke is extremely popular in Taiwan, where it is known as KTV.
 KTV businesses operate in a hotel-like style, renting out small rooms and ballrooms according to the number of guests.
 Many KTV establishments partner with restaurants and buffets to form all-encompassing and elaborate evening affairs.
 Tour busses that travel around Taiwan have several TVs, primarily for singing karaoke.

 Taiwan has a high density of 24-hour convenience stores, which provide services on behalf of financial institutions or government agencies, such as collection of parking fees, utility bills, traffic fines, and credit card payments.
 Chains such as FamilyMart provide clothing laundry services in select stores, and tickets for TRA and THSR are available at 7-Eleven, FamilyMart, Hi-Life and OK.

 Cuisine

 Taiwanese culinary history is murky and is intricately tied to patterns of migration and colonization.
 Local and international Taiwanese cuisine, including its history, is a politically contentious topic.
-Famous Taiwanese dishes include Taiwanese beef noodle soup, Gua bao, Zongzi, Khong bah png, Taiwanese fried chicken, oyster vermicelli, Sanbeiji, and Aiyu jelly.
+Famous Taiwanese dishes include Taiwanese beef noodle soup, gua bao, zongzi, braised pork rice, Taiwanese fried chicken, oyster vermicelli, sanbeiji, and aiyu jelly.
 Bubble tea, created in Taiwan in the 1980s, has now become popular globally.
 In 2014, The Guardian called Taiwanese night markets the "best street food markets in the world".
 The Michelin Guide began reviewing restaurants in Taiwan in 2018.